The Tideway Scheme: Taking a look at the Uk's largest infrastructure projects and where they are now

 What is the Tideway Scheme?

-The Tideway scheme is a 25km long tunnel that runs 70-metres below ground at its deepest, making it the largest water infrastructure project ever undertaken in the UK.
-The currently constructed tunnel runs from east to west London, transforming the 150-year-old sewer system.
+The Tideway Scheme is a monumental endeavour in the UK, consisting of a 25km long tunnel that reaches depths of up to 70 meters below ground.
+It holds the distinction of being the largest water infrastructure project ever undertaken in the country.
+This impressive tunnel, currently under construction, spans from east to west London and serves to modernise and transform the 150-year-old sewer system.

-The Tideway tunnel will capture storm sewage flows from 34 sewer overflow points situated along the river Thames, it will transfer the sewers' polluted water to Stratford to East Ham Lee Tunnels to deliver forwards to the Beckton Sewage Treatment Works, following treatment the clean water will be released into the Saline Thames Estuary.
+Originally slated for completion in 2024, the Tideway tunnel faced delays due to the Covid-19 pandemic, pushing its expected completion date to 2025.
+Once operational, the tunnel will intercept storm sewage flows from 34 sewer overflow points along the river Thames.
+It will then transport the polluted water from Stratford to East Ham Lee Tunnels, ultimately directing it to the Beckton Sewage Treatment Works for thorough treatment.
+The resulting clean water will be released into the saline Thames Estuary.

 What Contractors are involved in the project?